 |Misc||Child Friendly, Pre-preparable, Serve Hot|

-- 1 large baking potato (cubed)
+- 1 large baking potato (peeled and cubed into small pieces)

 - 1 large onion (chopped)